Casement Replacement Windows: Buyers Guide

 Window Grid Design Options

 What’s the difference between a casement window and a double-hung window?
-Both window styles are taller than they are wide, but casement windows swing open from side-mounted hinges, while double-hung sashes move up and down within the frame.
+Both windows are taller than they are wide, but casement windows swing open from side-mounted hinges, while double-hung sashes move up and down within the frame.
 When a casement window is fully open, the entire window opening is completely unobstructed.
-However, a double-hung window will always have at least half of the window area blocked by the glass window panes.
-All Improveit windows are designed to open smoothly and easily, year after year.
-However, casement windows operate with a crank handle, while double-hung window sashes must be lifted (bottom sash) or pulled down (top sash) to open, which can require more leverage or strength for some users.
+However, a double-hung window will always have at least half of the window area blocked by glass window panes.
+Additionally, casement windows operate with a crank handle, while double-hung window sashes must be lifted (bottom sash) or pulled down (top sash) to open.
+This can require more leverage or strength compared to cranking open a casement window.

 Casement windows have a number of preferred locations, but aren’t right for every window opening.
 Their crank operation makes casements ideal for hard-to-reach areas, such as over a kitchen sink where reaching to lift a sash would be difficult.
 They also work well in end placements of bay and bow windows.
-Because of the space needed to allow a casement window to swing open, avoid placing them in areas that may have obstructions nearby, such as tree branches or air conditioning equipment.
-Safety is also an essential consideration.
+Because of the space needed fir a casement window to swing open, avoid placing them in areas that may have obstructions nearby, such as tree branches or air conditioning equipment.
+Safety is also important.
 Casement windows open fully from top to bottom, which may pose a danger to children and pets.